grubrunner/excel2sql/README.md

 This code does not currently support any other type of Excel formula.

+The `excel2sql.py` script will treat the first row as the column names of the table.
+So all column names should be included.
+It will treat additional rows as rows in the database's table.
+However it will ignore any rows that have a background color.
+This is so that you can include an "example" row in the spreadsheet that shows what a valid row looks like.
+This works nicely with the `--include_example_row true` flag in the `sql2empty-excel.py` script.

 ## Prerequisites

 You can create the excel script structure automatically or manually.